A-I-nstein/rust_microbit-v2/README.md

 # rust_microbit-v2
 A Rust implementation of the "Meet the micro:bit" introductory program for the BBC micro:bit-v2.
+Link: [Meet the microbit program](https://microbit.org/get-started/user-guide/meet-the-microbit-program/)

 ## "Meet the micro:bit" Program Features

 ### [ ] Welcome Animation
-When first powered on, the LED display will usually light up with a welcoming animation, often a heart, and then guide you through a sequence of activities.
+When first powered on, the LED display will usually light up with a welcoming animation, often a heart, and play a welcome tune.

 ### [ ] Button Interaction (A and B)
 The program will prompt you to press button A, then button B, and sometimes both A and B together.